cludwell/capstone-project/README.md

 ### MINIMAL VIABLE PRODUCT

 As much as I admire bandcamp, reproducing it in its entirety is a little out of scope for the time restraints of my capstone.

-Table that have full CRUD functionality are
+Tables that have full CRUD functionality are
 Bands
 Albums
 Songs